Cullacabardee, Western Australia: Cyrenian House residential program

 Cyrenian House, the trading arm of WA Council on Addictions Inc, is a non-government, not-for-profit organisation specialising in treatment of drug and alcohol addictions and is based in North Perth.
 They operate two facilities off Gnangara Road in Cullacabardee, both of which were established in 1991 - the Rick Hammersley Centre, a therapeutic community where residents spend 10 weeks, followed by a two-week community re-entry skills development program, and the Saranna women's program, a residential village for women affected by addictive or compulsive behaviour and their children, where residents spend a minimum of three months and also receive assistance for re-entry into the general community.

 Transport

 Cullacabardee is not served by public transport.
-The nearest stop is at Kingfisher Avenue, Ballajura, about a 6 km walk from the Cullacabardee Aboriginal community through regional bushland.
-On the northern end the route 355 runs via Gnangara Road however currently there is no stops to stop nearby.
+The nearest public transport access is at Ballajura Station on the Ellenbrook Line, about a 4km walk from the Cullacabardee Aboriginal community through regional bushland.
+On the northern end the route 455 runs via Gnangara Road however currently there is no stops to stop nearby.